My Mini Glimpses of the Absolute

-The descriptions in his book of what people accomplished through using the Silva Technique in daily meditations is wild.
+The descriptions in his book of what people accomplished through using the Silva Technique in daily meditations are wild.

 My Third Satori Experience, age 47

-Right before the third experience I started reading Eckhart Tolle and watching all his videos.
+Right before the third experience, I started reading Eckhart Tolle and watching his videos every day.

 I joined an Eckhart Tolle study group where we viewed the Oprah and Tolle talks live.

-A man who had lived at Thich Nhat Hanh’s San Diego Deer Park meditation center for several months came to our group and spoke about his experience of becoming enlightened.
-He seemed radiant, innocent and happy.
+A man who had lived at Thich Nhat Hanh’s San Diego Deer Park meditation center for several months came to our group and spoke about his experience of awakening.
+He seemed radiant, innocent, and happy.

 His wife was understandably upset since she had never done any meditation.
 I felt a “contact high” from being in the same room with him.

-After doing Holosync for about 3 months and watching tons of Eckhart Tolle I had another experience of profound peace.
+After doing Holosync for about three months and watching tons of Eckhart Tolle, I had another experience of profound peace.

-After a very good meditation, I got up and started moving around and continued to feel complete peace.
-The mind chatter was still there but it was not me anymore.
+After meditation, I got up and started moving around and continued to feel complete peace.
+The mind chatter was still there, but it was not me anymore.
 It was in the background.

-I felt complete stillness and quiet inside myself even though traffic was rumbling by outside the window.
+I felt the complete stillness and quiet inside myself even though the traffic was rumbling by outside the window.
 I was enjoying the present moment and not worried about anything.

-I thought I had finally made it out of the old miserable self and would stay this way.
+I thought I had finally made it out of the old miserable self and would stay this way permanently.
 Then the phone rang, and I stupidly answered it.
 It was a bill collector.

-When I went into this happy state there was no mistaking it for anything else except complete coherence.
-It was a feeling of complete peace and inner silence.
-A feeling of being in completely the right state of mind for once in my life.
+When I went into this happy state, there was no mistaking it for anything else except complete coherence.
+It was a feeling of complete peace and inner silence — a sense of being in completely the right state of mind for once in my life.